Basic record keeping requirements

 Laws that apply to your business will determine how long you need to keep records for.
 If you use an electronic record keeping system, you must also be able to produce a hard copy of a record if the Australian Taxation Office (ATO) or Australian Securities and Investments Commission (ASIC) request it.

-For financial reporting, ASIC's roadmap - financial reporting breaks reporting requirements down by business type.
+For financial reporting, ASIC's Regulatory index - financial reporting breaks reporting requirements down by business type.